Members

 PhD student

-Lara comes from Belgium and finished her Master in Biochemistry and Biotechnology at the University of Ghent.
-She joined the Parker group as a PhD student in April 2022.
-As part of the SPP DECRyPT Lara will study how the communication between plant hosts and root associated microbes takes place.
-She will focus on different metabolic, biotic and abiotic factors influencing these plant-microbe interactions.
+Lara comes from Belgium and obtained her Master degree in Biochemistry and Biotechnology at the University of Ghent.
+She joined the Parker group as a PhD student in April 2022 and is part of the SPP Priority Programme DECRyPT_2125.
+Lara is studying the role of coumarins in Arabidopsis iron nutrition and how fungal endophyte colonisation influences this process.
+Her project aims to understand the underlying mechanisms involved in iron metabolism in the context of the interplay between plant roots, coumarins and fungi.

 Junli Wang